-Management of the company is responsible for the preparation and presentation of the annual consolidated financial statements and notes thereto, MD&A and other information contained in this annual report.
+Management of the company is responsible for the preparation and presentation of the unaudited interim and audited annual consolidated financial statements and notes thereto, MD&A and other information contained therein.
 Additionally, it is Management's responsibility to ensure the company complies with the laws and regulations applicable to its activities.